 A heavy pellet is more stable in breezy conditions than a lighter one.
 It also maintains its energy over longer distances, and it will hit hard as you would expect.

 However, this doesn’t mean you should rush for a heavy pellet.
 Make sure your pellet’s weight matches your air gun design capabilities and power.DIFFERENT TYPES OF AIR RIFLE PELLETS & THEIR PRICES

 - Accuracy: in hunting if you can’t hit the target, then nothing else matters.
 You may need to try several different pellet shapes to find one that has a high level of accuracy and works for you.

 - Velocity: you need to hit the target seconds after firing.
 So velocity is an important factor, choosing a non-lead and very lightweight pellets are likely to provide your air gun’s maximum speed.

-- Shape: air gun pellets comes in different shapes designed to perform different shooting tasks.
+- Shape: air gun pellets come in different shapes designed to perform different shooting tasks.
 For instance, the domed-head pellets are great general use pellets, the Wadcutter are wonderful target pellets, and the hollow and pointed pellets are good for hunting tasks.
 So consider the task you are going to use your pellets in.

 - Pellet alloy: the softness or hardness of your pellet will assist you to achieve the desired results humanely.